 1. Youth contact with individuals identified as family is a right, and contact should not be denied unless there exists a documented safety concern or a court order preventing contact.
 It is not normal for youth to be without a support system and family contact.
-Family relationships should be preserved unless there is a very

-- serious and documented reason related to the safety of the youth to limit or prohibit contact.
+Family relationships should be preserved unless there is a very serious and documented reason related to the safety of the youth to limit or prohibit contact.
 Youth should not be prevented from family contact as a punishment or a reward for compliance.
-There may be valid safety concerns with the family relationship or safety concerns with the youth leaving the facility or the home. - 2.
-Youth should be able to maintain family connections in a way that is productive and safe for the youth, family, and community, regardless of the permanency objective.
+There may be valid safety concerns with the family relationship or safety concerns with the youth leaving the facility or the home.
+Normalcy activities and family contact should be used to attain the goals set forth in the Indian Child Welfare Act (ICWA) and foster connections for youth with tribal affiliation to their families and tribes as much as possible.

+- 2. Youth should be able to maintain family connections in a way that is productive and safe for the youth, family, and community, regardless of the permanency objective.
 Caregivers are encouraged to use their discretion under RPPS to maintain and enhance family connections when it is safe to do so, even when reunification is not the primary permanency goal.
 Efforts to engage and involve youth with their families should be trauma informed in order to promote healing and emotional security. - 3.
 Parents and families should have an opportunity to have a facilitated conference at the beginning of the placement to discuss and come to an agreement about decision making for the child.
 This recommendation can be achieved through already existing structures, such as the family team meetings.
 Foster parents should be extended the ongoing opportunity to attend portions of the family team meetings to discuss RPPS decisions with the parents, and that parents may request that foster parents not be present during sensitive discussions. - 4.
 The subcommittee supports the inclusion of the right of foster youths to safely visit their families and the right to lifelong family connections in the Nebraska Foster Youth Bill of Rights, and recommends that this right be extended to all children and youth in out of home placements.
 These rights have been acknowledged by DHHS in its Nebraska Foster Care Bill of Rights, Protection and Safety Procedure #30-2015.
 The subcommittee commends DHHS for acknowledging these important rights.